NixOS/nix.dev/source/tutorials/nix-language.md

 The Nix language has only few basic constructs which can be combined arbitrarily:

-- primitive data types
+- Primitive data types

   as basic building blocks

-- compound data types and functions
+- Compound data types and functions

   to produce and transform complex data

-- name assignment
+- Name assignment

   to manipulate complex data as units

 In addition it allows three side effects:

-  - reading files as Nix expressions
+  - Reading files as Nix expressions

     to enable code reuse

-  - reading files as *build inputs*
+  - Reading files as *build inputs*

     to capture what build tasks will operate on

-  - writing files as *build tasks*
+  - Writing files as *build tasks*

     to keep them for later execution, the *build*